marcos65333/FinalExam/README.md

 ##  Step 6: Install the Nagios plugins
 Plugins are used to extend the functionality of Nagios.
 You can check out the latest plugins from GitHub.
-To download the plugins, run the command
+### To download the plugins, run the command
->     sudo
+>     VER="2.3.3"
+>     curl -SL https://github.com/nagios-plugins/nagios-plugins/releases/download/release-$VER/nagios-plugins-$VER.tar.gz | tar -xzf -
 ## Usage
 -Nagios is important for several reasons: